-Depending upon their expectations of the responses by GAWB and the regulator, new customers may have an incentive to overestimate demand if they consider that they will not bear the cost implications.
-However, GAWB is proposing to require customers to make capital contributions and pay access reservation fees to cover GAWB for the risks involved with any expansion of infrastructure for expected new demand.
-Such an initiative should also provide an incentive for existing customers to more accurately estimate demand.
+Depending upon their expectations of the responses by GAWB and the regulator, new customers may have an incentive to overstate demand estimates if they consider that they will not bear the cost implications.
+However, GAWB is proposing to make customers pay capital contributions and access reservation fees to limit GAWB's exposure to the volume risks associated with any expansion of infrastructure for expected new demand.
+This should also provide an incentive for existing customers to more accurately estimate demand.